 As a way to improve texture — One of the secrets to emulating the texture of wheat bread with keto bread is by using keto-friendly ingredients with a similar texture and mouthfeel.
 We use xanthan gum for this purpose in many of our baked items.
 As an example, our Keto Sausage Gravy and Biscuit Bake relies on the gum powder to help create a keto-friendly biscuit topping that mimics the real thing.

 The best part about xanthan gum is that a small amount can go a long way.
 Keto recipes usually only call for 1.5 teaspoons or less — with most requiring just a 1/2 teaspoon — so you’ll get a lot of mileage out of your purchase.

-Practical Examples of Xanthan Gum’s Many Uses
+Xanthan Gum Recipes for the Keto Diet: Practical Examples of Its Many Uses

 Biscuits and gravy are hard to get right without the help of carb-ridden flours and starches.
 This is where xanthan gum really shines through with its ability to mimic the properties of gluten in the biscuit topping while providing the thickness necessary to make a satisfying gravy.